Kardnit/S3-Portfolio/Learning Outcomes IP/README.md

 Testing Research: [Testing Research](https://github.com/Kardnit/Portfolio/tree/main/Research)

 ### 4. DigitalOcean Database
-I use DigitalOcean Database to store/display the products that my clients wishes to and testing purposes (by creating testing tables) the reasons I use this database are
+I use DigitalOcean Database to store/display the products my clients wish to and for testing purposes (by creating testing tables).
+The reasons I use this database are

 1) Easy setup and maintenance
 2) Highly scalable